LuanRT/YouTube.js/examples/livechat/README.md

 - `metadata-update`

-  Emitted when the livestream's metadata is updated.
+  Fired when the livestream's metadata is updated.

   Arguments:
   | Type | Description |